-NON EXECUTIVE DIRECTOR, TECHNICAL DIRECTOR (Audit and Risk Committee, Remuneration Committee)
+(Audit and Risk Committee, Remuneration Committee)

 Dr Taylor is a marine biologist and aqua culturist whose PhD research specialised in the husbandry of Pinctada maxima pearl oysters.
 Since 1989, Dr Taylor has been involved in the management of aquaculture operations, mainly associated with South Sea pearl farming.
-He has acquired extensive knowledge about the biology of pearl oysters and has presented many research papers on this subject.
-Dr Taylor commenced employment with the Company in 1996 as the Project Manager and has overseen the development of the business to its current level of production.
+He has acquired extensive knowledge about the biology of pearl oysters

 Resigned as director 16 February 2015.

-Appointed Director on 13 September 2000

-Managing Director from 31 August 2001 to 1 June 2009

-(Last re-elected as a director - 31 May 2010)
+Appointed Director on 13 September 2000 Managing Director from 31 August 2001 to 1 June 2009 (Last re-elected as a director - 31 May 2010) Directorships of other listed companies held in the last three years: Nil